 The Yearbook and Video Journalism Club works to fill the yearbook with all of the year's memories.
 Students take pictures, organize story lines and write the story of our lives.
 The students also create the advertising that sells the yearbooks by creating interesting and often humorous advertising to be broadcast on the Morning Announcements.
 The students gain a clear sense of how to cover a story, as a news reporter, while developing skills as a writer and editor.
 Videography skills will go a long way to helping the student approach the work force with the modern tools of communication.

 Do you want to be an ECO warrier, learning how to save the planet and all of the earth's species?
 This is a great club for students who want to learn more about how they can effect positive change for our planet.
 The club meetings on Wednesday of each week and students will work on projects around the school, online and for the Morning show.

 The Best Buddies club creates lessons to be delivered to fellow students, creating an enriching environment for all.
 Students deliver the lessons each quarter, stretching bonds across all grade levels.
 The concept is that students learn well from their peers and enjoy the additional one on one attention, leading to learning gains.

-Ms. Lila Benbow and Mr. Ashford O'Neal- Advisors
+Mr. Ashford O'Neal- Advisor

 Mentoring Tomorrow's Leaders Club

-Ms. Judy Dennis & Mr. Clifford Wiggins- Advisors
+Mr. Clifford Wiggins- Advisor

 The MTL club works to train student mentors that will go on to be leaders in High School and beyond.
 The group also works with students who may be struggling academically or with peer relationships and in turn, trains these students to be tomorrow's leaders.
 The MTL club is a district sponsored club and students are able to go on a variety of field trips to enhance their experience.
 MTL meets on Monday from 4-5:15 p.m.